 What is a special collection?

-A special collection is held together by a common property, it can be a previous owner, a subject, a publisher, or provenance.
-The University Library's special collections mainly contain printed books, but also bookplates, image and poster material as well as different kinds of artefacts.
+A special collection is defined by some attribute shared by all its materials; such as a previous owner, a subject covered, a particular publisher, or a certain provenance.
+The special collections of the Gothenburg University Library contain mainly printed books, but includes bookplates, images, and poster material, as well as various kinds of artefacts.

 Finding and requesting from the collections